EDITOR'S NOTE: Some information in this story has been updated since publication.

 She referred to a September article by the university's student-run State Press news site, which found that ASU charged 62 cases of sexual misconduct out of a total of 3,660 cases of any kind reported to SRR in the 2015-2016 school year.

-Lester added that she experienced some of these "tactics" when she reported a Barrett Honors College professor who sexually harassed and stalked her.
 New Times reported in a January 2015 article about inappropriate relationships between Barrett professors and students that Lester founded SDASA after ASU found that her professor had not committed any policy violations.

 A follow-up article in October 2015 about ASU sexual-misconduct allegations mentioned that the university had only just hired a Title IX coordinator who would oversee federal regulation on such claims.
 The story noted that in some ways, ASU had been dealing proactively with complaints about how it handled sex allegations.